 Interference mitigation in a dependable group BAN

-Interleaved active superframe duration
+Interleaved active superframe

-A group coordinator allocates the active superframe duration of each BAN in a group on the Group Allocation Period to mitigate interference among coexisting BANs.
-The allocation of active superframe durations is notified by broadcasting the group allocation map frame, as described in 6.3.
+A group coordinator allocates the active superframe of each BAN in a group on the Group Allocation Period to mitigate interference among coexisting BANs.
+The allocation of active superframe is notified by broadcasting the group allocation map frame, as described in 6.3.

-When a BAN joins a group BAN or a BAN leaves a group BAN, allocation of active superframe durations is renewed and group superframe structure is also reconfigured.
-A group allocation map frame is broadcasted every GBI, even though allocation of active superframe durations is not changed.
+When a BAN joins a group BAN or a BAN leaves a group BAN, allocation of active superframe is renewed and group superframe structure is also reconfigured.
+A group allocation map frame is broadcasted every GBI, even though allocation of active superframe is not changed.

-For coexistence class 1, whenever a BAN joins or leaves, a group coordinator reallocates active superframe durations on a group allocation period with keeping sequential order of joining a group BAN.
+For coexistence class 1, whenever a BAN joins or leaves, a group coordinator reallocates active superframe on a group allocation period with keeping sequential order of joining a group BAN.
+A group coordinator may allocate multiple active superframes for a BAN to adjust the beacon interval of the BAN.

 A group coordinator may choose a mode whether set the length of group allocation period fixed or varied.
-In fixed mode, the length of group inactive period will be the rest of GAP after allocating active superframe durations of each BANs in a group.
-In varied mode, GAP contains active superframe duration only and the length of group inactive period is always zero.
+In fixed mode, the length of group inactive superframe will be the rest of GAP after allocating active superframe of each BANs in a group.
+In varied mode, GAP contains active superframe only and the length of group inactive superframe is always zero.

 When GAP is not affordable to accept for newly joined BAN, a group coordinator sends group association response frame with reason of GAP not available.